 Zoning Bylaw Update

-On April 9, 2019, staff presented a report on at Council Workshop.
-A copy of the Staff Report can be found here.
+On April 9, 2019, staff presented a report on the Draft Zoning Bylaw No. 7600-2019 at Council Workshop.
+A copy of the Staff Report can be found here: Workshop Staff Report.

-On April 23, 2019 the Draft Zoning Bylaw received first reading at Council meeting.
+On April 23, 2019 the Draft Zoning Bylaw No. 7600-2019 received First Reading at Council.

-On July 28, 2020 the Draft Zoning Bylaw received second reading and will be forwarded to the September 15, 2020 Public Hearing.
-A copy of the Draft Zoning Bylaw can be found here.
-A copy of Schedule A - Zoning Map can be found here.
+On July 28, 2020 the new Zoning Bylaw No. 7600-2019 received Second Reading at Council.
+A copy of the Staff Report can be found here: Second Reading Staff Report.
+A copy of the new Zoning Bylaw can be found here: Zoning Bylaw No. 7600-2019.
+An 11 x 17” copy of Schedule A - Zoning Map can be found here: Zoning Map.

 On September 15, 2020 the new Zoning Bylaw will be considered at the Public Hearing held at City Hall starting at 7 pm.
 The details of the Public Hearing agenda and documents is available here: Public Hearing Agenda.